ROCm/gpufort/README.md

 * GPUFORT assumes syntactically and functionally correct input

-GPUFORT does only perform a small number of syntax checks as we assume that developers apply GPUFORT to code that can be correctly on CUDA devices.
+GPUFORT does only perform a small number of syntax checks as we assume that developers apply GPUFORT to code that can be run correctly on CUDA devices.
 (We plan to add the option to prescribe a user-specified syntax checker tool.)

 * GPUFORT does a bad job in analyzing what code parts can be offloaded and which ones not